-At Engineering Design Day 2017, 73 percent of the teams are interdisciplinary, featuring students from several different undergraduate majors.
-The remaining 27 percent of the projects are specific to individual majors at the College of Engineering, such as civil engineering and chemical engineering.
-Out of the 100-plus projects, 64 percent are sponsored by industry and 36 percent are supported by departments or units at the University of Arizona.
+At Design Day 2020 on May 5, 70 percent of the teams were interdisciplinary, featuring students from several different undergraduate majors.
+The remaining 30 percent of the projects were specific to individual majors at the College of Engineering, such as civil engineering and chemical engineering.
+Out of the 115 projects, 62 percent were sponsored by corporate partners and 38 percent were supported by departments or units at the University of Arizona.

 Throughout the year, student teams design, build and test tools and technologies for their senior capstone projects in areas ranging from aerospace to electronics to energy to medicine.
-The breakdown by sector for the 100-plus projects for Design Day 2017 include:
+The breakdown by sector for the 115 projects for Design Day 2019 include:

 - 22 biomedical projects

-The UA Engineering Design Program has grown significantly since its inception 15 years ago, and Design Day gets bigger each year.
-In 2011, the event featured 60 student projects; in 2017, there are 105.
-Projects sponsored by faculty researchers and University units have seen notable increases in the last three years.
+Interdisciplinary Capstone has grown significantly since its inception more than a decade ago, and Design Day gets bigger each year.
+In 2011, the event featured 60 student projects; in 2020, there were 115.
+Projects sponsored by faculty researchers and university units have seen notable increases in recent years.

-Design Day 2017 is the culmination of a year-long effort by University of Arizona faculty and staff, 500-plus senior engineering students and 60-plus UA and corporate sponsors.
-This year, over 100 experienced industry professionals and 50-plus UA alumni will help judge the 100-plus projects competing for more than 24 sponsor awards and more than $25,000 in cash prizes.
+Design Day 2020 was the culmination of a year-long effort by University of Arizona faculty, staff and 600-plus senior engineering students.
+Over 60 experienced industry professionals, including many UA alumni, helped judge the 115 projects that competed for more than 35 sponsor awards and $45,250 in cash prizes.